 Qirqle is your local online community.

-So I set out to create an online guide system for the Pioneer Valley as a starting site, following what seemed to be the logical path at the time of seeking venture capital.
+So I set out to create an online guide system for the Pioneer Valley as a starting site, following what seemed to be the logical path of seeking venture capital.
 At the time, the dotcom bubble was in full growth mode and VC firms were eager to get behind the Next Big Thing.
-I met with a big Boston venture capital firm who seemed very interested and to come back to them once I had my proof of concept up and running.
+I met with a big Boston venture capital firm who seemed very interested and encouraged me to come back to them once I had my proof of concept up and running.

 Unfortunately, the dotcom bubble burst shortly after that.
 I decided to take the software I was developing to manage online guide websites and convert it to manage any website, and Netcera Web Hosting (now Itabix) was born.
 I saw it as a way to both support local businesses to create and manage their web presence, and ultimately as a way to fund and develop my online guide concept which I kept coming back to and extending as Web technologies improved and expanded.